Starting college in 2021

-Some young people may seem excited about college when deep down they’re wondering if they’ll belong and fearing they’ll fail.
+Some young people may seem excited about college, when deep down they wonder if they’ll belong and fear failure.
 If you find your thoughts heading in this direction, challenge yourself to be more compassionate.

 - Sharing how you’re feeling with someone else.
-You can realise that there are others in the same boat!
+You may realise others are in the same boat!

 - Remind yourself that you deserve to be here as much as anyone else.

-The pandemic has forced us to come up with new and creative ways to connect.
+The pandemic forced us to come up with new and creative ways to connect.
+But the lockdowns may mean we feel a bit rusty in our ‘real-life’ social skills.
 Don’t be afraid to break the ice and start the conversation with people on your course, even if this is via Facetime or Messenger.

-You are on this strange journey together which, is a great bonding experience.
-Making study groups, joining clubs, hosting outdoor BBQ’s or movie nights can spark a lifelong friendship.
+You are on this new journey together which is a great bonding experience.
+Making study groups, joining clubs, hosting BBQ’s or movie nights can spark a lifelong friendship.
 There are many ways to find your tribe at college.